adoebley/Griffin/README.md

 To run Griffin, use the snakemakes in the the 'snakemakes' directory
 See the Griffin wiki (https://github.com/adoebley/Griffin/wiki) for further instructions and a demo.

-The methodology is described in:
+The methodology (corresponding to release v0.1.0) is described in:
 Doebley, et al. Griffin: Framework for clinical cancer subtyping from nucleosome profiling of cell-free DNA.
 (2021) MedRxiv. [doi: https://doi.org/10.1101/2021.08.31.21262867](https://doi.org/10.1101/2021.08.31.21262867)

-The analysis workflow consists of 4 tasks:
+The analysis workflow consists of 3 tasks:

 1. griffin_genome_GC_frequncy
     - Calculate the frequency of fragments with each GC content across the mappable regions of the reference genome
     - For hg38, this step is already complete and results are in Ref/genome_GC_frequency
     - Griffin has not been tested on genome builds other than hg38, but this snakemake is provided in case you would like to try a different genome build or different filter for mappable regions (ex. shorter or longer reads)

-2. griffin_GC_correction
+2. griffin_GC_and_mappability_correction
-    - Calculate the GC bias for a given set of bam files
+    - Calculate the GC bias for a given set of bam files (mappability correction has been turned off by default)
     - To run this step:
         1. Create a samples.yaml with your list of bam files and place it in config (see config/example_samples.yaml for format)
         2. Edit config.yaml to provide the path to the reference genome (hg38)
         3. Follow the directions at the top of griffin_GC_correction.snakemake to run the snakemake

     - Outputs:
-        1. repeat_masker.mapable.k50.Umap.hg38/GC_bias/<sample_name>.GC_bias.txt
+        1. results/GC_counts/<sample_name>.GC_counts.txt
+            - Intermediate file with the number of fragments with each length and GC content
+        2. results/GC_bias/<sample_name>.GC_bias.txt
             - The GC bias of fragments with each length and GC content, this is used for GC correction
-        2. repeat_masker.mapable.k50.Umap.hg38/GC_counts/<sample_name>.GC_counts.txt
-            - Intermediate file with the number of fragments with each length and GC content
-        3. repeat_masker.mapable.k50.Umap.hg38/GC_plots/
+        3. results/GC_plots/
             - Assorted plots of the GC bias for each sample
         4. samples.GC.yaml
             - A config file for use in the nucleosome profiling step